BNN-UPC/ignnition/docs/train_and_evaluate.md

     model.computational_graph()

+An important consideration is that this functionality requires a valid definition of the train dataset or of the predict dataset.
+Thus, the user should specify at least one of them in the *train_options.yaml*, just as we show below:

+    # PATHS
+    train_dataset: <PATH TO YOUR DATA>

 This will create a directory named "computational_graph", in the corresponding path indicated in the "train_options.yml" file.
 We further extend on how to visualize or interpret the output of this operation in [debugging assistant](debugging_assistant.md).

 ### Train and validation